Fruit, Vegetable & Herb

 Drying Fruits & Vegetables

-Enjoy your produce for months after you pick it
+Enjoy your produce months after you harvest it.

 Preparing Your Food for Drying